The purpose of doctoral studies is to give the students in-depth subject knowledge, skills in research methodology and experience of research.

 - Prosthodontics/Dental Materials Science

-The doctoral studies are coordinated by the faculty of health and medicine; Sahlgrenska academy.
+The doctoral studies are coordinated by the faculty of health and medicine; Sahlgrenska Academy.

-There are two paths to doctoral education at Sahlgrenska academy.
+There are two paths to doctoral education at Sahlgrenska Academy.
 One is to apply, competing with other applicants, for a position as a doctoral student.
 In this case, the University of Gothenburg is the employer.
 Alternatively, you can be admitted to study for a doctoral degree while holding another position, with an employer other than the University.

-Ulla Wide is the director of doctoral studies at the institute.
+Farhan Bazargani is the director of doctoral studies at the institute.